whole site search:

-How to Maintain a Lawnmower – 1 Hour Maintenance
+How to Maintain a Lawnmower

-Fall Lawnmower Maintenance
+Lawnmower Maintenance

-With Fall comes an an excellent time to maintain your lawnmower.
+With Fall comes an excellent time to maintain your lawnmower.
 While most would put off this activity for the Spring, by doing it now, you’ll be ready to fire up that mower first thing next cutting season… Imagine the feeling of heading out to your garage or shed, adding gas, and starting up a mower that’s ready to rock.

 Here’s the few steps you can take now to get a jump on next Season (with links to articles explaining each step in detail).
 Maintenance should take you less than an hour after you pick-up the necessary parts (oil, spark plug, and air filter, and potentially a new blade).
 The only significant tool is a grinder, which you’ll either need to purchase or borrow from a friend.